Jean Blackwell Font

 Jean Blackwell Font is the co-founder of Font Squared, providing arts marketing to nonprofit arts organizations and artists, and collaboARTive, a nonprofit arts organization that provides resources to visual artists in Miami-Dade County.
 She is a mixed media artist, an arts marketer, and arts administrator living and working in Miami, FL.

-She is a member of ArtTable, the foremost professional organization dedicated to advancing the leadership of women in the visual arts, and Phi Kappa Phi, the nation's oldest and most selective all-discipline honor society.
+Jean received her Bachelor’s Degree in Art History from Florida International University and is a member of Phi Beta Kappa, the oldest and most prestigious Liberal Arts honor society in the U.S. She is a member of ArtTable, the foremost professional organization dedicated to advancing the leadership of women in the visual arts and regularly serves as a grant review panelist for the Miami-Dade County Department of Cultural Affairs.
 Her artwork has garnered the attention of several important collectors in Miami and is now part of Florida International University Special Collections.
+View works and projects at TheField.org or visit her website jeanblackwellfont.art.

 Artist Statement